What is Desktop.exe?

-Desktop.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if Desktop.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+Desktop.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if Desktop.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 Desktop.exe file information

-Description: The file Desktop.exe is located in a subfolder of C:\Windows (common is C:\WINDOWS\isrvs\).
+Description: Desktop.exe is not essential for Windows and will often cause problems.
+The file Desktop.exe is located in a subfolder of C:\Windows (common is C:\WINDOWS\isrvs\).

 The file size on Windows 7/XP is 268,800 bytes.